Operations

 ComplyCare Team2026-03-1810 min read

-A discharge hits the EHR at 11:04.
+A discharge hits the EHR at 11:04 AM.
 Nursing clears the patient by noon.
-EVS thinks the room is on tomorrow's list.
-Maintenance is still waiting on a work order for the bed rail.
-Admissions is on the phone promising a 3 PM admit—into a room nobody has marked ready.
+EVS assumes the room is on tomorrow's deep-cleaning list.
+Maintenance is still waiting on a paper work order to fix the bed rail.
+Admissions is currently on the phone promising a 3 PM admit—into a room nobody has officially marked ready in the system.

-That is not a documentation problem yet.
-It is an operations problem: three teams, three channels, no shared finish line.
+This is not a documentation problem yet.
+It is an operations problem: three teams operating on three separate communication channels with no shared finish line.

 Workflow checklist for discharge to bed-ready

-When those steps live on different whiteboards, the slowest step wins—and nobody's name is on the clock for the whole chain.
+When those steps live on different dry-erase whiteboards down different hallways, the slowest step dictates your operational velocity.
+Even worse, nobody's name is on the clock for the entire chain of custody.

-Beds and lifts fail at the worst moment because preventive work was "someone else's spreadsheet."
-When recurring rounds and corrective jobs roll into the same visibility layer as discharge-driven work, the 2 PM admit does not discover a broken crank at 1:55.
+Beds and mechanical lifts frequently fail at the exact moment a patient arrives because preventive work was logged on "someone else's spreadsheet."
+When recurring maintenance rounds and corrective jobs roll into the same visibility layer as discharge-driven work, the 2 PM admit does not discover a broken crank at 1:55 PM.

-Leaders stop asking "who dropped the ball?" and start asking "which step is late right now?"
-Nurses see when EVS actually checked in.
-EVS sees when maintenance cleared.
-Admissions sees when the room is truly green for a payer—not when someone verbally said "should be fine."
+When leaders look at a unified digital floorplan, they stop asking "who dropped the ball" and start asking "which specific step in room 312 is late right now?"
+Nurses see when EVS checked in.
+Admissions sees when the room turns green for placement.

-Define the chain.
-List every step from "discharge order signed" to "admissions may place."
-Assign one accountable owner per step—not "the floor."
+Define the chain of custody.
+List every step from "discharge order signed" to "admissions successfully placed."
+Assign one accountable owner per step—do not assign tasks to "the floor."

-Timebox handoffs.
-If EVS cannot start within X minutes of nursing release, escalate visibly.
-Silence is what creates 90-minute gaps.
+Timebox your handoffs.
+If EVS cannot start within 30 minutes of a nursing release, build a system to escalate that delay visibly.
+Silence on the floor is what creates 90-minute gaps.

 EVSBed TurnoverSNF Operations